daniele-salerno/ONNX-infer/README.md

 # ONNX-infer

 ## About
-Simple script to test a Semantic Segmentation Model exported in ONNX with a single image
+Simple script to test Semantic Segmentation Models exported in ONNX with a single image or video

 ## Install
 ```